Amor à Vida: First phase

 2001 – The story revolves around a wealthy family's struggles for control of the renowned San Magno Hospital, in São Paulo.
 The hospital belongs to the Khoury family, headed by general practitioner César Khoury (Antonio Fagundes).
 Most of the family are doctors: Caesar's wife, Pilar (Susana Vieira), is a retired dermatologist and Paloma (Paolla Oliveira), the couple's youngest daughter, has just been accepted to a college to study medicine after several unsuccessful attempts in other areas.
-Only Felix (Mateus Solano), the eldest son, shows no motivation to follow the same career, but he does not lack ambition.
-Since he could not be a doctor, Felix studied administration so he could work on the hospital board and plans to one day head the family business.
-Felix is gay, but married a stylist, Edith (Bárbara Paz), to keep up appearances.
+Only Felix (Mateus Solano), the eldest son, shows no motivation to follow the same career, but he doesn't lack ambition.
+Since he couldn't be a doctor, Felix studied administration so he could work on the hospital board and plans to one day head the family business.
+Felix is gay, but married a stylist Edith (Bárbara Paz) only to keep up appearances.

-To commemorate Paloma's acceptance into college, the family travels to Machu Picchu in Peru, where Paloma meets Ninho (Juliano Cazarré).
-Ninho is a backpacker who adopts a lifestyle free of rules and Paloma falls in love with him.
+To commemorate Paloma's acceptance into college, the family travels to Machu Picchu in Peru, where Paloma meets Ninho (Juliano Cazarré), a backpacker who adopts a lifestyle free of rules, and who Paloma falls in love.
 Tired of fighting with her mother, she decides to leave the family and college to live with Ninho.
 The couple spends about a year hitchhiking aimlessly around South America, living in intense passion, until Paloma discovers she is pregnant.
 Without money and thinking about the baby's future, she decides to return to her parents' home in São Paulo, and convinces Ninho to go with her.